newfies-dialer/newfies-dialer-enterprise/README.rst

 This repository is a placeholder for the Newfies-dialer Enterprise Version.

-Visit http://www.newfies-dialer.org/ for further information.
+Please visit http://www.newfies-dialer.org/ for further information.